heru-himawan-tl/fdaf-dev-tools/README.md

 More, do some stuff with your custom application codes.

-4. Change the general application configuration in `application.conf` into your FDAF application name, i.e "foo".
+4. Change the general application configuration in `application.conf` into your FDAF application code name, i.e APP_CODE_NAME="foo", and your favorite port, i.e PORT="with-hibernate".

-5. Call `./compile-test.sh` from terminal console with one of the following main options:
-  - `with-hibernate` - to compile FDAF application with Hibernate JPA provider supports
-  - `with-eclipselink` - to compile FDAF application with EclipseLink JPA provider supports
-  - `thorntail` - to compile FDAF application into Thorntail application
+5. Call `./compile-test.sh`.

 ## Specific Usage